To get the index we compare the characteristics of video cards and their relative prices.

 This is an old DirectX 11 benchmark, a newer version of Unigine 3.0 with relatively small differences.
 It displays a fantasy medieval town sprawling over several flying islands.
 The benchmark is still sometimes used, despite its significant age, as it was released back in 2013.

 Benchmark coverage: 1%

 Cryptocurrency mining performance of Radeon R9 390.
 Usually measured in megahashes per second.

 Let's see how good Radeon R9 390 is for gaming.
 Particular gaming benchmark results are measured in frames per second.
 Comparisons with game system requirements are included, but remember that sometimes official requirements may reflect reality inaccurately.

 Overall Radeon R9 390 performance compared to nearest competitors among desktop video cards.

-The nearest Radeon R9 390's NVIDIA equivalent is GeForce GTX 780 Ti, which is faster by 2% and higher by 2 positions in our rating.
+We believe that the nearest equivalent to Radeon R9 390 from NVIDIA is GeForce GTX 1060 5 GB, which is slower by 1% and lower by 1 position in our rating.

 Here are some closest NVIDIA rivals to Radeon R9 390: